 St Gregory's Catholic High will follow all guidance regarding students on EHC plans and CIC (Children in Care/Looked After).
-The school will engage proactively with the parents/carers of all vulnerable/ 'at risk' students to avoid an exclusion.
+The school will engage proactively with the parents/carers of all vulnerable/ 'at risk' students to avoid a suspension or exclusion.

-Exclusion whether fixed term or permanent may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of St Gregory's Catholic High School's Behaviour for Learning Policy:
+Suspension or exclusion may be used for any of the following, all of which constitute examples of unacceptable conduct, and are infringements of St Gregory's Catholic High School's Behaviour for Learning Policy:

-- Violent or aggressive behaviour towards other students

-- Verbal and/or physical abuse of staff

-- Theft

-- Defiance of authority

-- Deliberate damage to property

-- Tampering in any way with safety equipment

-- Racial abuse or harassment

-- Sexual harassment

-- Possession or misuse of substances which may be either illegal or not allowed in school (including alcohol, solvents, tobacco, some prescription medicines, illegal drugs, e-cigarettes)

-- Possession of weapons including real or replica knives, blades, razor blades, sharp points etc.

-- Possession of laser pens, lighters, matches, fireworks

-- Deliberate setting off of the fire alarm

-- Plus any other incidents of an extreme nature
+- Violent or aggressive behaviour towards other students - Verbal and/or physical abuse of staff - Theft - Defiance of authority - Deliberate damage to property - Tampering in any way with safety equipment - Racial abuse or harassment - Sexual harassment - Possession or misuse of substances which may be either illegal or not allowed in school (including alcohol, solvents, tobacco, some prescription medicines, illegal drugs, e-cigarettes) - Possession of weapons including real or replica knives, blades, razor blades, sharp points etc. - Possession of laser pens, lighters, matches, fireworks - Deliberate setting off of the fire alarm - Recording of pupils or staff on the school premises - Making a social media account using the school name - Making defamatory comments about staff or pupils on social media - Plus any other incidents of an extreme nature

-This is not an exhaustive list and there may be other situations where the Headteacher makes the judgement that exclusion is an appropriate sanction.
+This is not an exhaustive list and there may be other situations where the Headteacher makes the judgement that a suspension or exclusion is an appropriate sanction.

-Behaviour of students outside school may be considered as grounds for exclusion.
+Behaviour of students outside school may be considered as grounds for suspension or exclusion.
 This will be in accordance with the School's Behaviour for Learning Policy.
 Our Behaviour for Learning Policy states under sanctions:

-Fixed Term Exclusion - the Headteacher may exclude a Student from school in exceptional circumstances.
-Fixed term exclusion is used for serious offences or where previous sanctions have failed to bring about an appropriate change in behaviour.
+Suspension - the Headteacher may suspend a Student from school in exceptional circumstances.
+Suspension is used for serious offences or where previous sanctions have failed to bring about an appropriate change in behaviour.

-When considering the period of a fixed term exclusion, the Headteacher with the Pastoral Deputy Headteacher will take in to account a variety of factors in determining if this is the most appropriate sanction and the number of school days for which the exclusion will last.
+When considering the period of a suspension, the Headteacher with the Pastoral Deputy Headteacher will take in to account a variety of factors in determining if this is the most appropriate sanction and the number of school days for which the exclusion will last.
 This will include:

-- The age and level of maturity of the student - Whether the student has a disability which has had an influence on the incident - The personal home situation/safeguarding concerns including specific background context such as CIC. - The conduct record of the student - The response of the student to the investigation of the incident - Whether others have been hurt as a result of the student's actions - Account will also be taken of: - Any contributing factors e.g. pupil bereavement, mental health issues or victim of bullying - The legal duty of care to all members of the school community - o Equality duties e.g. to advance equality of opportunity and foster good relations; and - SEND Code of Practice (if applicable).
+- The age and level of maturity of the student - Whether the student has a disability which has had an influence on the incident - The personal home situation/safeguarding concerns including specific background context such as CIC. - The conduct record of the student - The response of the student to the investigation of the incident - Whether others have been hurt as a result of the student's actions - Account will also be taken of: - Any contributing factors e.g. pupil bereavement, mental health issues or victim of bullying - o The legal duty of care to all members of the school community - o Equality duties e.g. to advance equality of opportunity and foster good relations; and - SEND Code of Practice (if applicable).

-A 'Re-integration' meeting will take place with the Headteacher/ Deputy Headteacher, parent/carer, student and Pupil Progress Manager.
+A 're-integration' meeting will take place with the Headteacher/ Deputy Headteacher, parent/carer, student and Pupil Progress Manager.
 The student will be placed on an SLT report or PPM report card depending on the incident and previous conduct record of the pupil.
 This is seen as a positive reintegration process; the student is able to gather comments of a positive nature from subject teachers and from staff observing positive behaviours at break and lunch times.
 Parents/carers sign this daily and the Headteacher/Deputy Head Teacher summarises the student's commitment to learn from his/her mistakes at the end of one week.
 This is placed in the student's record folder.